inconshreveable/ngrok/docs/DEVELOPMENT.md

 ## Developing locally
 The strategy I use for developing on ngrok is to do the following:

-1. Add the following lines to /etc/hosts:
+Add the following lines to /etc/hosts:

     127.0.0.1 ngrok.me
     127.0.0.1 tunnel.ngrok.me

-1. Run ngrokd with the following options:
+Run ngrokd with the following options:

     ./bin/ngrokd -domain ngrok.me

-1. Run ngrok with the following options
+Run ngrok with the following options

-    ./bin/ngrok -server=ngrok.me:4443 -subdomain tunnel -log ngrok.log 8080
+    ./bin/ngrok -server=ngrok.me:4443 -subdomain=tunnel -log=ngrok.log 8080

 This will get you setup with an ngrok client talking to an ngrok server all locally under your control.
 Happy hacking!